ppy/osu-wiki/news/2023/2023-11-22-project-loved-november-2023.md

 Before we move on to this month's picks, let's go through some updates within the Project Loved team:

 - A new member approaches!
 Let's welcome ::Leeju::{ user=18219603 } to the osu!mania captains, who will dedicate their time and efforts to serve you exquisite doses of 7K picks!
-- However, all good things must come to an end at one point, so let's take a moment to bid farewell to ::Kasumi-sama::{ user=6177263 } and [Sartan](https://osu.ppy.sh/users/4100941) and thank them for their continued tenure with us, as they've decided to move on from the project.
+- However, all good things must come to an end at one point, so let's take a moment to bid farewell to ::Kasumi-sama::{ user=6177263 } and ::Sartan::{ user=4100941 } and thank them for their continued tenure with us, as they've decided to move on from the project.
 - Fear not, because with the recent resignations, the osu!catch captains are now looking for some fresh blood to join them!
 If you're a seasoned fruit connoisseur and think you've got what it takes, apply to join the team by clicking the banner below!

 [![osu!catch captain application banner](/wiki/shared/news/banners/project-loved/apply-catch.png)](https://forms.gle/jjm44bhhbcqF1utK8)